Jusumgi/AlbionSoloScorecard/README.md

 I am fairly new to coding and found this to be a great first project to get me out of tutorial hell.

 The app currently features Local Storage and a reset button so your stats persist between reloads.
 I'll be working to get more long-term saving going on so you can view your past accomplishments over time.

-**To try it out, download the ZIP at the green Code button, EXTRACT THE ZIP (very important) then open index.html**

 Some features I may get around to in no real order..
 1.  <s>Make it look good.</s>